leolech14/Evolve/README.md

 is successful.
 This can be handy when experimenting locally or when triggering the workflow manually in CI.

-## Required Secret Scopes
+## BOT_PAT Permissions

-The CI workflow expects a `BOT_PAT` secret containing a personal access token for the GitHub bot account.
-The token only needs to push commits and open pull requests in this repository.
-Grant the minimal permissions by enabling `contents:write` and `pull_requests:write` (or the classic `repo` scope).
+The CI workflow expects a `BOT_PAT` secret containing a personal access token used to push commits and open pull requests.
+Grant the minimal permissions by enabling the `contents:write` and `pull_requests:write` scopes (or the classic `repo` scope).
+Generate this token with a dedicated, low-privilege bot account rather than your personal credentials.

 ## Project Goals